 – Applicants from institutions with regional accreditation or other English speaking countries who hold an undergraduate or graduate degree.
 Transfer applicants from U.S. regionally accredited high school, IB, AP, A-level or other advanced standing credits on a case-by-case basis.

-We will temporarily be accepting the Duolingo English Test for the entering undergraduate class of Fall 2020
+We will temporarily be accepting the Duolingo English Test for the entering graduate classes of Spring 2021 and Summer 2021.

 You can find more information about how to register for the exam here: Duolingo English Test